-The heirs of great civilizations like the Aztecs, Mayas, and Olmecs bequeathed us a magical world, a mystical relationship with nature and a fascinating history.
+The heirs of great civilizations like the Aztecs, Mayas, and Olmecs bequeathed us a magical world, a mystical relationship with nature and fascinating history.
 Combine this with the culture of the European conquerors, and it will result in one single civilization.

 Both cultures led to the result of a mixture in our country of a very ample diversity and wealth that can be appreciated in the majority of our festivities.

-Our Mexican festivities reflect that we are a mestizo race where natives and Spaniards not only mixed their genes, religion and food, but in addition also created an extensive calendar of festivities.
+Our Mexican festivities reflect that we are a mestizo race where natives and Spaniards not only mixed their genes, religion and food but in addition also created an extensive calendar of festivities.

-At present, there are national and regional festivities but the ones most deeply rooted are of religious character.
+At present, there are national and regional festivities but the ones most deeply rooted are of a religious character.
 If all of them are tallied up, the total, according to the “general office of popular cultures,” comes to more than 10 thousand, 5083 of which are religious.
 Civic festivities commemorate historical events; battles won and heroes of the motherland.

 The most important festivities in Mexico are Independence Day, celebrated on September 16th and Patron’s Day, which honors the local patron saint.
-Both enjoyed on the main square of each town, with dances and mariachi music, framed by the traditional multicolored lights of the fireworks.
+Both enjoyed at the main square of each town, with dances and mariachi music, framed by the traditional multicolored lights of the fireworks.

 Despite the different regionalisms existing in Mexico, three symbols stand out that identify us in the world:

 The Mexican cowboy called charro, tequila and mariachis.